I create, craft, curate stories, events, brands, & spaces that are innovative + intersectional.

 from a one-celled organism that swallows

-its pray, without ever slowing down,
+its prey, without ever slowing down,

 as it moves freely through space and time,